 The Clark Fork Coalition is concerned that a "loophole" in Montana's water permitting process is threatening our water rights, rivers, and ranches.
 In Montana, groundwater wells that pump less than 35 gallons per minute and produce less than 10 acre feet of water a year are not required to get a permit and are not monitored.
 Historically, these “exempt wells” have been used in rural areas to provide drinking water for homes, or irrigation water and stock water to farms and ranches.
+This makes sense.

 Over the past two decades, though, residential subdivision developments and other large industrial projects have installed "exempt wells" to circumvent the state's water right permitting and mitigation requirements for using water in basins closed to new water rights -- like the Upper Clark Fork and Bitterroot.

 This means that hundreds of exempt wells can come online in already over-tapped areas, without any reassurance that this new water use will not decrease the water available for senior water right holders.
 By taking advantage of a loophole in Montana's rules, developers can put in hundreds of wells without a permit -- as long as the wells are not piped together.